Skip to content

 Workplace motivators

-Managers are always looking for ways to create a motivational environment facilitating workers to work at their optimal levels to accomplish company objectives.
-Workplace motivators include both monetary and non-monetary rewards.
+Managers are always looking for ways to create a motivational environment so workers can work at their best.
+Workplace motivators come in two broad categories: monetary and non-monetary rewards.

 Monetary rewards

-Reward workers for excellent performance through money.
-Include increase in pay, profit sharing, bonuses, staff discounts, company shares, etc. These have traditionally helped maintain a positive environment for staff.
-(Kepner, 2001)
+Monetary rewards include pay rises, profit sharing, bonuses, staff discounts, and company shares.
+They have traditionally helped maintain a positive environment for staff (Kepner, 2001).

 Money is the most obvious motivator.
 A pay increase, a bonus, a profit share, a fee discount for staff children: all are monetary rewards.

 For schools, monetary rewards are limited by budget.
-Most Pakistani schools, especially in the non-elite sector, cannot offer competitive pay.
+Many schools, especially those with tight budgets, cannot offer competitive pay.
 The principal has to work within tight financial constraints.

 But within the budget, monetary rewards can still be deployed deliberately: